Haidashenko/test/README.md

 ###Running
 It is recommended to run «stellard for mobile» in standalone mode (command-line argument -a)
 ###How it works
-1. Commands without secret key (currently supported «account_tx») Commands like «account_tx», which does not need secret key as argument, are redirected to address specified in «stellard» configuration field.
+1. Commands like «account_tx», which does not need secret key as argument, are redirected to address specified in «stellard» configuration field.
-2. Commands with secret key (currently supported «Payment», «TrustSet», «OfferCreate», «OfferCancel») Commands are performed locally (secret key is not sent to «stellard»), all operations, like getting sequence or building path for payment, are redirected to «stellard».
+2. «Payment», «TrustSet», «OfferCreate», «OfferCancel» commands are performed locally (secret key is not sent to «stellard»), but all operations, like getting sequence or building path for payment, are redirected to «stellard».
-3. «Submit»
-Sends tx_blob to address specified in «stellard» configuration field.
+3. «Submit» sends tx_blob to address specified in «stellard» configuration field.

 ###For more information:
 * https://www.stellar.org